AlexandreFenyo/net-monitor/README.md

 To manage these canvas, you must not call the Chart.js API but the net-monitor one.
 As said before, a manager can handle several charts, using views.
 So you need to create a configuration object that defines global parameters for this manager, and an array of views.

-There is currently one global optionnal parameter: `dispatchUrl`.
+There is currently one global optional parameter: `dispatchUrl`.
 This parameter is used to help the browser locate the net-monitor server when the base URL (http[s]://[hostname]:[port]/[context]) of the web page that makes use of net-monitor is not the same that the base URL of the server side of net-monitor.

 For instance, suppose that the html page using net-monitor has been loaded from http[s]://[hostname]:[port]/[local-part] (ex: https://myserver.com:4443/myapp/app.html).
 When dispatchUrl is not used, the net-monitor JavaScript client computes the server URL using the protocol, hostname and port from the URL of the page, and adds the context `/net-monitor`.
-Therefore, this lead to https://myserver.com:4443/net-monitor In case the net-monitor server is published at another URL, for instance http://myotherserver:8080/net-monitor,
+Therefore, this lead to https://myserver.com:4443/net-monitor In case the net-monitor server is published at another URL, for instance http://myotherserver:8080/net-monitor, you must set dispatchUrl to http://myotherserver:8080/net-monitor.

 Each view associates a dataset with a canvas id and some more parameters:

 - the lifetime the view must display (unit: seconds),
-- the top label (optionnal),
+- the top label (optional),
-- the bottom label (optionnal).
+- the bottom label (optional).